 Using keyword once after every 200 words is a good practice in search engine optimization.
 That means you should have a keyword density between 0.50% to 2%.

-Fresh Content – It has been seen over years, publishing articles on a frequent basis improve Google rankings.
+Fresh Content – It has been seen over the years, publishing articles on a frequent basis improve Google rankings.
 It ensures Google that you have fresh content since it is recently published.

 Other things you can do is, update and edit your existing content.
-You can add information in your existing article.
+You can add information to your existing article.
 Also, you could remove content from your article that is outdated.
 It signals Google that you’re up-to-date.

 It is not necessary to publish a post every day, or a post in a week.
 It’s not an issue if you are posting once in a month but make sure your content is amazing, thorough, and in-depth.